sarietta/theoputer-blog/content/posts/ram.md

 systems in the computer.
 Something different about this system, however, is that we are not really accessing a single data source but rather a very large bank of them.
-In particular, you can think of RAM in the Theoputer as just array of registers albeit much slower.
+In particular, you can think of RAM in the Theoputer as just an array of registers albeit much slower.

 Because we effectively have a bank of registers we can read/write from/to, we need a way to address them.
 We need to know *which*